After landmark default, Chinese bondholders face major challenge to recover funds

 “It’s much more difficult to come up with a consensual plan if you have a wide creditor base.
 That’s what makes a bond deal more difficult,” said Neil McDonald, head of Hogan Lovells insolvency practice in Hong Kong, who worked on the offshore bankruptcy of another struggling solar company, LDK Solar Co Ltd.

 “A lot of these people won’t have any experience with this kind of process.
-It’s likely to be very disorganized.”
+It’s likely to be very disorganised.”

 Chaori is a casualty of China’s massive investment in solar energy, which has led to a surplus of solar panel production capacity and falling prices.